MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 2.2 Building

-To build and install the game use the following steps:
+To build and install the game proceed as follows:

-Option A) (recommended) Automatic Building through commandline:
+Option A) (recommended) Automated build on the command line:

 1. Open a command prompt and navigate to the root folder where you have acquired the source code.